lii-enac/djnn-cpp/README.md

 This library provides a new (and still incomplete) implementation of the djnn's model.
 A former implementation as well as information on the model can be found here: http://djnn.net

+Please follow the instructions in <a href="https://github.com/lii-enac/djnn-cpp/blob/master/INSTALL.md">INSTALL.md</a> to compile it.

 This library can be used through a dedicated language named Smala: http://smala.io